 Minoxidil Dosage For Hair Loss Guidelines

 Minoxidil should be applied once a day to the scalp.
 It is crucial to start with a low dosage and then work your way up, as the hair loss potential of Minoxidil increases the higher the dosage used.
-Most men start with a 2% solution, while women often start with a 5% solution.
+Most men start with a 5% solution, while women often start with a 2% solution.
+Minoxidil has to be applied 1ml twice a day or as recommended by doctors in both Men and Women.

 Minoxidil For Hair Loss Side Effects